PathwayCommons/app-ui/README.md

 ### Switching Pathway Commons Versions (release/other)

-If Pathway Commons data and files have been updated since this app's last built and run, or you simply want to connect to a different PC2 instance (don't forget to set PC_URL and PC_XMLBASE), then the file `src/server/graph-generation/biopax-metadata/generic-physical-entity-map.json` needs to be updated.
+If Pathway Commons data and files have been updated since this app's last built and run, or you simply want to connect to a different PC2 instance (don't forget to set PC_URL), then the file `src/server/graph-generation/biopax-metadata/generic-physical-entity-map.json` needs to be updated.
 Also, purge the RethinkDb db tables or simply switch the database.